rixx/books.rixx.de/src/reviews/robert-graves/i-claudius.md

 This book has been languishing on my to-read pile for nearly two years, and when I saw it mentioned in [Among Others](https://books.rixx.de/reviews/2020/among-others), I was reminded of it and plunged into it.
-I'm a bit of a history nerd, but I never got too much into Roman history beyond the basics: Maybe nine years of learning Latin left me scarred, or maybe it just felt a bit icky because I mostly see military history fans being into it.
+I'm a bit of a history nerd, but I never got too much into Roman history beyond the basics: Nine years of learning Latin left me scarred, and it just felt a bit icky because I mostly see military history fans being into it.
 Pre-imperial Rome is fun though, and then later East Rome, too, because who can resist a good collapse?

 Whatever the case, I approached this book with a healthy dose of ignorance about Roman emperors.
 "I, Claudius" is the